Voicings

 E (II) - using the 5th string for the bass note instead of the 6th.
 076400 is possible though.

-E (III) - an option primarily for fingerpicking that combine a movable three-finger shape with the low E-string.
+E (III) - an option primarily for fingerpicking that combine a movable three-finger shape with the low and high E-strings.

 Using in progression: